spatialos/UnrealGDK/SpatialGDK/Documentation/content/non-unreal-layers.md

 You'll need to register your callbacks before the Unreal worker connects to the SpatialOS runtime to avoid missing any operations.

-You can deregister your callbacks at runtime using the `USpatialDispatcher::RemoveOpCallback` function and passing the `CallbackId` parameter returned by the corresponding call to `USpatialDispatcher::AddOpCallback`.
+You can deregister your callbacks using the `USpatialDispatcher::RemoveOpCallback` function and passing the `CallbackId` parameter returned by the corresponding call to `USpatialDispatcher::AddOpCallback`.

 There is a basic example in the _Examples_ section below.
 For more examples of how to deserialize the `Worker_Op` type see the SpatialOS documentation on [serialization in the Worker SDK in C’s API](https://docs.improbable.io/reference/latest/capi/serialization).